-- All Printer and Job objects are identified by a Uniform Resource Identifier (URI) [RFC1630] so that they can be persistently and unambiguously referenced.- The notion of a URI is a useful concept, however, until the notion of URI is more stable (i.e., defined more completely and deployed more widely), it is expected that the URIs used for IPP objects will actually be URLs [RFC1738] [RFC1808].
-Since every URL is a specialized form of a URI, even though the more generic term URI is used throughout the rest of this document, its usage is intended to cover the more specific notion of URL as well. - An administrator configures Printer objects to either support or not support authentication and/or message privacy using TLS [TLS] (the mechanism for security configuration is outside the scope of IPP/1.0).
-In some situations, both types of connections (both authenticated and unauthenticated) can be established using a single communication channel that has some sort of negotiation mechanism.
-In other situations, multiple communication channels are used, one for each type of security configuration.

-Section 8 provides a full description of all security considerations and configurations. - If a Printer object supports more than one communication channel, some or all of those channels might 617 support and/or require different security mechanisms.
-In such cases, an administrator could expose the 618 simultaneous support for these multiple communication channels as multiple URIs for a single Printer 619 object where each URI represents one of the communication channels to the Printer object.
-To support 620 this flexibility, the IPP Printer object type defines a multi-valued identification attribute called the 621 "printer-uri-supported" attribute.
+- A Job object contains one or more documents.
+If the contained document is a stream of document data, - that stream can be contained in only one document.
+However, there can be identical copies of the stream - in other documents in the same or different Job objects.
+If the contained document is just a reference to a - stream of document data, other documents (in the same or different Job object(s)) may contain the same - reference. - 575 2.4 Object Identity - All Printer and Job objects are identified by a Uniform Resource Identifier (URI) [RFC1630] so that they - can be persistently and unambiguously referenced.
+The notion of a URI is a useful concept, however, - until the notion of URI is more stable (i.e., defined more completely and deployed more widely), it is - expected that the URIs used for IPP objects will actually be URLs [RFC1738] [RFC1808].
+Since every - URL is a specialized form of a URI, even though the more generic term URI is used throughout the rest - of this document, its usage is intended to cover the more specific notion of URL as well. - An administrator configures Printer objects to either support or not support authentication and/or - message privacy using TLS [TLS] (the mechanism for security configuration is outside the scope of - IPP/1.0).
+In some situations, both types of connections (both authenticated and unauthenticated) can be - established using a single communication channel that has some sort of negotiation mechanism.
+In other - situations, multiple communication channels are used, one for each type of security configuration. - Section 8 provides a full description of all security considerations and configurations. - If a Printer object supports more than one communication channel, some or all of those channels might - support and/or require different security mechanisms.
+In such cases, an administrator could expose the - simultaneous support for these multiple communication channels as multiple URIs for a single Printer - object where each URI represents one of the communication channels to the Printer object.
+To support - this flexibility, the IPP Printer object type defines a multi-valued identification attribute called the - "printer-uri-supported" attribute.
 It MUST contain at least one URI.
-It MAY contain more than one 622 URI.
-That is, every Printer object will have at least one URI which identifies at least one communication 623 channel to the Printer object, but it may have more than one URI where each URI identifies a different 624 communication channel to the Printer object.
-The "printer-uri-supported" attribute has a companion 625 attribute, the "uri-security-supported" attribute, that has the same cardinality as "printer-uri-supported".
-626 The purpose of the "uri-security-supported" attribute is to indicate the security mechanisms (if any) used 627 for each URI listed in "printer-uri-supported".
-These two attributes are fully described in sections 4.4.1 628 and 4.4.2.
-629 - When a job is submitted to the Printer object via a create request, the client supplies only a single Printer object URI.
-The client supplied Printer object URI MUST be one of the values in the "printer-uri-supported" Printer attribute.
+It MAY contain more than one - URI.
+That is, every Printer object will have at least one URI that identifies at least one communication - channel to the Printer object, but it may have more than one URI where each URI identifies a different - communication channel to the Printer object.
+The "printer-uri-supported" attribute has a companion - attribute, the "uri-security-supported" attribute, that has the same cardinality as "printer-uri-supported". - The purpose of the "uri-security-supported" attribute is to indicate the security mechanisms (if any) used - for each URI listed in "printer-uri-supported".
+These two attributes are fully described in sections 4.4.1 - and 4.4.2. - When a job is submitted to the Printer object via a create request, the client supplies only a single Printer - object URI.
+The client supplied Printer object URI MUST be one of the values in the "printer-uri- - supported" Printer attribute.